 So, what are the key differences between Motley Fool and Seeking Alpha?

-Also, can they really help you improve your investment returns?
+Also, can they really help you make better investment decisions?

 And how do you actually decide which one is more suitable for you?

-First of all, let’s look at the history of both Motley Fool and Seeking Alpha.
+First of all, let’s look at the history of both the Motley Fool and Seeking Alpha.

 Founded in 2004, Seeking Alpha is a crowd-sourced content service for financial markets, with thousands of contributors publishing investing ideas every month.